Meet Love Island 2020 contestant Mike Boateng - former footballer linked to a TV star

 He's the brother of a former Apprentice candidate with friends in the Premier League

-It’s finally back!
-Love Island has retuned to our screens for 2020 with its brand new winter edition.
+Love Island is finally back on screens and there’s plenty of drama to sink our teeth in to.

-Now, 12 new singletons are heading down to a new villa in South Africa in an attempt to find love – one of which being policeman Mike Boateng.
+A whole new set of singletons are heading down to a new villa in South Africa in an attempt to find love – one of which being policeman Mike Boateng, who is currently coupled up with Leanne Amaning, but the pair seem on the rocks.

 Reality fans may remember Mike’s brother, Samuel Boateng, as one of Lord Sugar’s candidates on 2016’s series of The Apprentice – who has reportedly taught Mike exactly how to act on TV.